-The study investigated the difficulties encountered by chemistry students when solving stoichiometry problems.
+The study attempts to investigate the difficulties encountered by chemistry students when solving stoichiometry problems.
 The following research questions guided the study:

 - 1. What are the difficulties encountered by chemistry students when solving stoichiometric problems? - 2.
 How effective is problem-solving instruction in overcoming these difficulties?